-Other diagnostic tests for diabetes includes fructosamine testing and hemoglobin A1c.
+Other diagnostic tests for diabetes include fructosamine testing and hemoglobin A1c.
 The American Diabetes Association (ADA) recommends A1c as the best test to find out if an individual's blood sugar is under control over time.
-The test should be performed every 3 months for insulin treated patients, during treatment changes, or when blood glucose is elevated.
+The test should be performed every 3 months for insulin-treated patients, during treatment changes, or when blood glucose is elevated.
 For stable patients on oral agents, health care professionals recommended testing A1c at least twice per year.
 The ADA currently recommends an A1c goal of less than 7%.
 Studies have reported that there is a 10% decrease in relative risk of microvascular complications (injuries to the small blood vessels throughout the body), such as diabetic nephropathy (kidney disease) or diabetic neuropathy (nerve damage), for every 1% reduction in hemoglobin A1c.
-Many nutritionally oriented physicians look for much lower A1c's as goals for their patients.
+Many nutritionally-oriented physicians look for a much lower A1c as the goal for their patients.

 People with diabetes must closely monitor their blood sugar and see their doctor regularly.
 Self monitoring of blood glucose is done by checking the glucose content of a drop of blood.
 Regular testing tells you how well diet, medication, and exercise are working together to control your diabetes.
 Dieticians can also be an integral part of care.

 Type 1 diabetes